krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/migration_guides/pipeline-migration.md

   url: https://dev.azure.com/krateo-kog/82575162-69b2-4a88-8fd7-bda0d05c0284/_apis/pipelines/65?revision=1
 ```

-Now, you can create a new `Pipeline` resource using the Krateo Azure DevOps Provider KOG following the new schema.
+Now, you can create a new `Pipeline` resource using the Azure DevOps Provider KOG following the new schema.
 You can find the schema in the specific section of the [README](../../README.md#pipeline-schema) file of this chart.
 You can apply the following example:
 ```sh